10Nates/ollama-autocoder/README.md

 ## How to Use

-1. In a text document, press space or go to a new line.
+1. In a text document, press space.
 The option `Autocomplete with Ollama` will appear.
-Press enter to start generation.
+Press `enter` to start generation.
+   - Alternatively, you can run the `Autocomplete with Ollama` command from the command pallete (or set a keybind).
 2. After startup, the tokens will be streamed to your cursor.
 3. To stop the generation early, press the "Cancel" button on the "Ollama Autocoder" notification
 4. Once generation stops, the notification will disappear.